 Mypy is still in development.
-The current prototype supports type checking and translation to Python, i.e. there is no performance boost yet (development roadmap).
+The current prototype supports type checking and running programs using a standard Python VM, i.e. there is no performance boost yet (development roadmap).
 A significant subset of Python features is supported.

 PyCon Update: Python-compatible syntax for mypy?